maxie1059/turtlebot3_voicecommand/README.md

 >>> nltk.download('punkt')
 ```

-From this page https://alphacephei.com/vosk/models, download any english models you want and extract it, put in same directory with hrd and vosk.py, name the folder 'model'
+From this page https://alphacephei.com/vosk/models, download any english models you want and extract, put it in the package turtlebot3_voicecommand, name the folder 'model'

 First, setup both PC and turtlebot3, then bringup the robot(https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup)